Changi-Im/changi-im.github.io/_projects/Smart_Pet_Robot.md

 related_publications: false
 ---

 Smart Pet Robot was my first group project during my college years.
-I and my two other friends made this robot to participate in a competition which is called Hanium in South Korea.
+Me and my two other friends made this robot to participate in a competition which is called Hanium in South Korea.
 While there were a lot of troubles during the project, our competiton ended with a 4th place win!
 I'd like to briefly leave this meaningful and thankful project here even though it has already taken 2 years.

 <div class="row">